 At Campbell Dallas we recognise our responsibility to challenge, stretch and contribute to society through all that we do.
 Part of our culture is to encourage and nurture this within the company so that we can give back to the communities we work in.

-In 2016 Campbell Dallas launched its Charity Foundation which aims to focus energy, time and money towards charitable works.
+At Campbell Dallas we have a strong charity ethos embedded across the firm.
+The aim is to focus energy, time and money towards charitable works.

-The Foundation’s mission is to encourage charitable participation across the firm, as well as understand the daily challenges faced by individuals and charities; and how we can best support them with these challenges.
+We strongly encourage charitable participation across the firm, as well as understanding the daily challenges faced by individuals and charities; and how we can best support them with these challenges.

-We have 20 Foundation ambassadors across all of our offices who are charged with encouraging their peers to be involved in initiatives and consider how effective we can be in supporting them.
+We have 20 charity ambassadors across all of our offices who are charged with encouraging their peers to be involved in initiatives and consider how effective we can be in supporting them.

-Much of the Foundation’s work is at local office level and touches local charities and support groups within reach of each of our offices.
-On a national scale the Foundation works with nationwide charity and support groups to maximise their impact.
+Much of our work is at local office level and touches local charities and support groups within reach of each of our offices.
+On a national scale we work with nationwide charity and support groups to maximise their impact.

-The Foundation encourages and supports our staff in dedicating their time and organising fundraising activities to support charities close to their hearts.
-All monies raised by staff are matched by the firm, which also supports staff by giving them additional leave entitlement in support of charitable works.
+We encourage and support our staff in dedicating their time and organising fundraising activities to support charities close to their hearts.
+Staff are also given additional leave entitlement in support of charitable works.

 We acknowledge that we have a responsibility to the environment.
 We’re committed to a programme of continuous improvement in respect of our carbon footprint through our offices, travel and consumption.
 We strive to reduce the risk of pollution to the environment and ensure that we exceed rather than adhere to all relevant legislation and best practice.